GrainProTrade – Pine nuts wholesale at producer prices

 14 amino acids are defined in the core protein of cedar seeds, 70% are essential, of which arginine (about 20%) plays an indispensable role in the development of a growing organism.
 Pine nuts contain almost all the essential amino acids, polyunsaturated fatty acids, vitamins: A, B, C, D, E, R. The biological value of pine nuts is due to a high content of vitamin B1 and vitamin E.

 Consumption of pine nuts makes it possible to balance the "protein hunger" for those who have switched to a vegetarian diet.
-The vegetable protein of pine nuts is perfectly balanced and close in composition to human tissue proteins and is 99% absorbed by the body.
+The vegetable protein of pine nuts is perfectly balanced and in the ZusaComposition close to human tissue proteins and is 99% absorbed by the body.
 Another factor that determines the high nutritional value of pine nuts is that pine nuts contain almost all the essential amino acids, polyunsaturated fatty acids, vitamins and mineral elements.

 As a natural food product, pine nuts have no contraindications for use in food and for medicinal and prophylactic purposes.
 Pine nut is particularly useful in immunodeficiency states, allergic diseases, atherosclerosis, coronary artery disease, diseases of the gastrointestinal tract, including peptic ulcer disease and gallstone disease.